LarsGab/TSEBRA/README.md

    * *Notes on adjusting these parameters: The low evidence support thresholds for low evidence support are quite strict in the default configuration file.
 In this configuration, only transcripts with very high evidence support are allowed in the TSBERA result.
 In some cases, the default setting might be too strict, so that too many transcripts are filtered out.
 In this case, you should reduce the threshold of 'intron_support' (e.g., to 0.2).*

-3. Allowed difference between two overlapping transcripts for the four transcript scores (see section 'Transcript scores' in [TSEBRA](https://doi.org/10.1101/2021.06.07.447316) for a definition of the different transcript scores and section 'Pairwise transcript comparison rule' for more information on how transcripts are compared).
+3. Allowed difference between two overlapping transcripts for the six transcript scores.
 TSEBRA compares transcripts via their transcript scores and removes the one with the lower score if their difference exceeds the respective threshold.
-Note that e_1, e_2 are fractions (e_1, e_2 &#x220A; [0,1]), and e_3, e_4 can be larger than 1 (e_3, e_4 &ge; 0).
+Note that it is recommended to choose thesholds between [0,2], since the transcript scores are normalized to [-1,1].

    * *Notes on adjusting these parameters: The higher the thresholds are set the less transcripts are filtered by the respective rule.
 With these thresholds one can adjust the effect of each filtering rule of TSEBRA.
 As these thresholds are increased, more transcripts are included in the TSEBRA result, in particular, more alternatively spliced isoforms per gene are contained in the result.*